When you shop online, be smart about the purchasing process and trust your instincts.

 - Contact your bank or financial institution.
 If you’ve sent money or your personal banking details to a scammer, contact your bank or financial institution immediately.
 They may be able to help stop a money transfer or cheque, investigate a fraudulent credit card transaction, or close your account if the scammer has your details.

 - Report scams to Scamwatch.
-Report the scam to the ACCC’s Scamwatch.
+Report the scam to the Australian Competition and Consumer Commission’s Scamwatch.

 - Contact IDcare.
 If you think you’ve been the victim of identity theft, act quickly.
-For advice, contact IDcare on 1300 432 273 or use their free Cyber First Aid Kit to help you work out what to do.
+Contact IDCare on 1300 432 273 or use their free Cyber First Aid Kit to help you work out what to do.

 And remember, if you deal with Australian companies, you’re covered by Australian Consumer Law and in a better position to solve any potential problems.